metauni/metauni.github.io/posts/instructions/instructions.md

 3. Toggle *Enable voice chat* to *On* on the [Privacy](https://www.roblox.com/my/account#!/privacy) page.
 4. Enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub).
 Once you click "Play" you will see a prompt to "Download and Install Roblox" which you can ignore if you have already installed the game: wait and the Roblox application should be launched.

 That's it!
 Thanks for taking part in metauni.
+You might like to review the [Roblox rules](http://metauni.org/posts/rules/rules).

 ## Discord